Dinner with Daughters

 Rachel shook her head to clear it of her irrational thought pattern and swiped a sweaty palm on the skirt of the navy blue dress she'd—or, rather, Kurt had—chosen for the occasion.
 She had called him in a panic about two hours before she would have to leave for dinner, and it took her at least twenty minutes to get him to accept her apology for going back to 'grandler' clothing.
 Then she couldn't get him to shut up.

 First he was chattering about wearing something conservative enough for meeting the parents, but provocative enough to tease her girlfriend.
-Once he finally settled on a knee-length dress with a modest cut and preferably a light sweater jacket of some sort, he took his sweet time deciding on the proper color.
+Once he finally settled on a knee-length dress with a modest cut and preferably a light cardigan of some sort, he took his sweet time deciding on the proper color.
 Apparently Rachel looked absolutely stunning in yellow, but it wouldn't be appropriate for an inside dinner.
 She was also smashing in red, but it was too evocative a color for a parent meeting.
 And so on and so forth until she threatened to drive to his house to smash every single one of his Diana Ross albums.
-He decided navy blue was the perfect color on the spot, along with a black jacket.
+He decided navy blue was the perfect color on the spot, along with a black cardigan.

 Rachel sighed heavily, gulping at the yellow button that would seal her doom for the evening.
 She was pretty sure she was sweating, which was going to ruin her makeup.
 Well, better sooner than later, in that case.
 She rang the doorbell and resisted the urge to bolt back down the sidewalk and speed all the way back home before shooting off a text to her girlfriend that she just wasn't feeling well.